 The "Graph" button on the "Home" screen will bring up historical trending data of the sensors included with the generator.
-Every generator will include a nitrogen storage pressure transducer; therefore, every unit will trend the tank pressure.
-Other optional graphing displays include oxygen purity, air flow, nitrogen flow, and incoming air pressure.
+Every generator will include a nitrogen pressure transducer; therefore, every unit will trend the nitrogen tank pressure.
+Dual/Tri generators will also have a reading dry air pressure and display dry air pressure graphs and trends.
+Other optional graphing displays include oxygen purity.
 Please contact South-Tek if other graphical displays are desired.